ardiehl/emModbus2influx/readme.md

 If mqttretain is set to 1, mqtt data will only send if data has been changed since last send.

+__mqttclientid__:
+defaults to emModbus2influx, needs to be changed if multiple instances of emModbusinflux are accessing the same mqtt server

 ### additional options
 ```
 verbose=0
 syslog
 modbusdebug